French police release Gabon official held in corruption probe

 The foreign ministry declined to comment.
 Gabon’s government said Accrombessi was on an official mission to France, but declined to elaborate.

-Gabon’s former President Omar Bongo enjoyed excellent relations with France under a system known as “la Francafrique” whereby Paris granted political and military support to long-ruling African presidents in exchange for commercial favors.
+Gabon’s former President Omar Bongo enjoyed excellent relations with France under a system known as “la Francafrique” whereby Paris granted political and military support to long-ruling African presidents in exchange for commercial favours.

 But the friendship has cooled since his son Ali Bongo won a contested election in 2009 and because of an ongoing French-led investigation into Bongo family assets.